mongodb-developer/service-tests/README.md

 The tests this harness runs are the subset of official MongoDB correctness tests that treat the system under test as a black box, without relying on fixtures or assumptions about the server's internal state.

-We built 6 test suites that make sense in this DBaaS context and they validate most of the features of the MongoDB 4.0, 4.2 or 4.4 API.
+We built 6 test suites that make sense in this DBaaS context and they validate most of the features of the MongoDB 4.0, 4.2, 4.4, or 5.0 API.

 ## Recommended infrastructure

 ### MongoDB Atlas

-I ran the tests in 18 minutes with:
+Cluster configuration:
- * MongoDB Atlas M30 Cluster with 1200 IOPS.
+ * Dedicated MongoDB Atlas M30 Cluster with 1200 IOPS.
- * The tests were running from a PC with I7 + 16Go RAM + optical fiber connection.

 ### AWS DocumentDB

-I ran the tests in 41 minutes in the Amazon Cloud with:
+Cluster configuration:
  * DocumentDB db.r4.large with 3 instances.
  * EC2 t3.xlarge with image "Amazon Linux AMI 2018.03.0 (HVM), SSD Volume Type - ami-08935252a36e25f85".